Ashmitcodez/gpa-predictor-web-app/README.md

 The model does **not use the year as a feature**.
 It only uses those input variables to learn relationships.

+**So when you explore historical data:**
+👉 You’re not asking for a specific year.
+👉 You’re seeing how well the model would have predicted the known cutoffs (2019–2025) based on the conditions in those records.

 ### Training and Evaluation
 1. The dataset (2019–2025 rows) is split into:
    - **Train set (80%)** – the model learns patterns from these records.